What’s on in and around Northamptonshire

 OTHER

 Military Fitness Class.
-For adults and children at Delapre Park, Northampton, 9.30am to 11am.
-For info www.bpt-uk.com
+For adults and children at Delapre Park, Northampton, 9.30am to 11am. www.bpt-uk.com

 Saturday Stage Stars.
 For 5-8 years at Stanwick Village Hall, 11.15am. £10.50 per week.
 45 mins drama, 45 mins Jazz dance, 45 mins singing.
 Call Lucy 07788 983403